Towards UV-Models of Kinetic Mixing and Portal Matter VII: A Light Dark Photon in the $3_c3_L1_A1_B$ Model: Review, Preliminaries and Generic Model Framework

-As we will also consider further below, the breaking of $3_L1_A1_B\to 1_{em}$ will be accomplished in 3 steps, differing by roughly a factor of $\sim 100$ in mass scale: the first occurs through one large vev, $w\gsim 10$ TeV, which breaks $3_L1_A1_B\to 2_L1_Y1_D$, then through a set of SM breaking vevs, $v_{1,2}\sim 100 $ GeV, as usual, and finally via the vevs $u_{1,2} \lsim 1$ GeV which break $U(1)_D$, generating the DP mass as well as PM decay paths through mixing with the SM fields.
-These mass scales are sufficiently widely separated that we can discuss them in sequential steps and, essentially, independently since they are to a very good approximation decoupled.
-As will be further discussed, these various symmetry breaking steps (as well as the generation of the Dirac fermion masses) can all be accomplished through the introduction of three Higgs scalar ${\bf 3}$'s ( or ${|bf 3^*}$'s) each with at least one non-zero vev.
+As we will also consider further below, the breaking of $3_L1_A1_B\to 1_{em}$ will be accomplished in 3 steps, differing by roughly a factor of $\sim 100$ in mass scale: the first occurs through one large vev, $w\gsim 10$ TeV, which breaks $3_L1_A1_B\to 2_L1_Y1_D$, then through a set of SM breaking vevs, $v_{1,2}\sim 100 $ GeV, as usual, and finally via the vevs $u_{1,2} \lsim 1$ GeV which break $U(1)_D$, generating the DP mass as well as PM decay paths through mixing with the SM fields. while all these vevs arise simultaneously when the scalar potential is minimized, these mass scales are sufficiently widely separated that we can discuss them in sequential steps and, essentially, independently since they are to a very good approximation decoupled.
+Some care is, however, required to the situations where this approximation is not strictly valid.
+As will be further discussed, these various symmetry breaking steps (as well as the generation of the Dirac fermion masses) can all be accomplished through the introduction of, for simplicity, only three Higgs scalar ${\bf 3}$'s (or ${\bf 3^*}$'s) each with at least one non-zero vev.
+Alternatively, one could assign the $1_D$-violating, $u_{1,2}$ vevs to different ${\bf 3}$'s (or ${\bf 3^*}$'s) representations.

 The gauge part of the covariant derivative for the $3_L1_A1_B$ subgroup of $G$, with which we will be most concerned below (since $3_c$ remains unbroken), can be written as (suppressing Lorentz indices for simplicity)